- Public Works and Development

-An Animal Services Resolution was approved and adopted at an April 28, 2020 Public Hearing.
-In place of the old process of registering/licensing your dog, the new legal requirement is a current rabies vaccination.
-Please carefully review the detailed requirements for unincorporated Arapahoe County:
+A dog license is no longer needed for pet owners living in unincorporated Arapahoe County.
+An Animal Services Resolution was adopted in April 2020.
+Instead of registering/licensing your dog, the new requirement is proof of a current rabies vaccination.
+Please carefully review the requirements for unincorporated Arapahoe County:

 Rabies Vaccination Required